This Chewbacca Valentine Box is perfect way for little Star Wars fans to collect their valentine cards!

-My youngest daughter has loved Chewbacca since the first time she laid eyes on him!
-She was too young at the time to watch the movies (though now she’s one of the biggest Star Wars fans around) but she thought Chewbacca was the cutest thing she’d ever seen.
+My youngest daughter has loved Chewbacca since the first time she laid eyes on him at Disney World!
+She was still too young to had ever seen the movies but she thought Chewbacca was the cutest thing she’d ever seen.

-Anytime we go to Disney World, we have visit Hollywood Studios and see “Chewy”.
-She makes a card every time, decorating them with hearts and butterflies.
+Anytime we go to Disney World, we have visit Hollywood Studios and see “Chewy” first.
+She even makes a card for him every time, decorating them with hearts and butterflies.
 It’s cuteness overload!

-Now that Valentine’s Day is almost here, we’ve been working on our Valentine Boxes.
+Now that Valentine’s Day is almost here, one of our Valentine’s Day box ideas was to make a Chewbacca valentine box.
 My oldest daughter is a huge Harry Potter fan so when we bought fake fur to make a Harry Potter Monster Book Of Monsters Valentine box, I thought it would be perfect for a Chewbacca Valentine Box too.
 Keira was beyond excited!

 Drinking straw (optional)